RenderKit/openvkl/doc/api.md

                                                          matrix.
 The last 3 values are the translation of the grid origin.

-  uint32[]      level                                    For each input node, the level on
+  uint32[]      node.level                               For each input node, the level on
                                                          which this node exists.
 Levels are
                                                          counted from the root level (0) down.
                                                          Input nodes may be on levels
                                                          [1, `VKL_VDB_NUM_LEVELS-1`].

-  vec3i[]       origin                                   For each input node, the node origin
+  vec3i[]       node.origin                              For each input node, the node origin
                                                          index.

-  uint32[]      format                                   For each input node, the data format.
+  uint32[]      node.format                              For each input node, the data format.
                                                          Currently supported are
                                                          `VKL_FORMAT_TILE` for tiles,
                                                          and `VKL_FORMAT_CONSTANT_ZYX` for
                                                          nodes that are dense regular grids,
                                                          but temporally constant.

-  VKLData[]     data                                     Node data.
+  VKLData[]     node.data                                Node data.
 Nodes with format
                                                          `VKL_FORMAT_TILE` are expected to
                                                          have single-entry arrays.
 Nodes with
                                                          format `VKL_FORMAT_CONSTANT_ZYX` are
                                                          expected to have arrays with
                                                          `vklVdbLevelNumVoxels(level[i])`
                                                          entries.
+Only `VKL_FLOAT` data is
+                                                         currently supported.
   ------------  ----------------  ---------------------- ---------------------------------------
   : Configuration parameters for VDB (`"vdb"`) volumes.